Parchive/par2cmdline/README.md

 If par2cmdline told you that you needed 10 recovery blocks, then you would need *test.mpg.vol01+02.par2* and *test.mpg.vol07+08.par*.
 You might of course choose to fetch *test.mpg.vol15+16.par2* instead (in which case you would have an extra 6 recovery blocks which would not be used for the repair).

-##Reed Solomon Coding
+##Reed-Solomon Coding

-PAR2 uses Reed Solomon Coding to perform its calculations.
+PAR2 uses Reed-Solomon Coding to perform its calculations.
 For details of this coding technique try the following link:

 [**A Tutorial on Reed-Solomon Coding for Fault-Tolerance in RAID-like Systems**](http://web.eecs.utk.edu/~plank/plank/papers/CS-96-332.html)